nolauren/gephi_tutorial/README.md

 Here you must choose whether your graph is directed or undirected.
 The decision depends on your data.

 Note: If the proper screen doesn't seem to be appearing, you can always to go Window in the menu bar.
 For example, I often find myself having to go to Window-> Graph to get my network to appear.
 (As you'll see, Gephi is fickle!)

-Another Note: To move the graph, select Command and then move your graph.
+To move the graph, select Command and then move your graph.
 You can zoom in and out with your mouse.

 Overview of Gephi by Clement Levallois.